 Example 7.2 (Continued).
 In both τ_1 and σ_1 from the previous example, the last allocation renders valid pointer q.
 On the other hand, the free to a in τ_1 renders p invalid.
 The reallocation of a does not change the validity of p, it remains invalid.
 In σ_1 , address b is allocated and freed rendering p invalid.
 It remains invalid after the subsequent allocation of a.
 That is, both τ_1 and σ_1 agree on the validity of q and the invalidity of p.
-Moreover, τ_1 and σ_1 agree on the valuation of the valuation of the invalid p.
+Moreover, τ_1 and σ_1 agree on the valuation of the valid q and disagree on the valuation of the invalid p.